VodzVarg/recipe_book2/README.md

 ## Available Scripts

-Install Dependencies: React-scripts are missing, you can install it by running:
+To get started, make sure you have React-scripts installed:

-### ` npm install react-scripts --save`
+### `npm install react-scripts --save`

-Build Web Assets: Run
+### Building Web Assets:

+To build your web assets, run:

 ### `npm run build`

-Sync to Android Project: In your terminal, use the Capacitor CLI to copy the updated web assets to the Android project:
+### Sync to Android Project:

+To sync the updated web assets to your Android project, use the Capacitor CLI:

 ### `npx cap sync android`

-Build in Android Studio: Switch to Android Studio.
-Since the web assets are now updated, you should only need to rebuild the Android project.
-You can often do this by clicking the "Run" button or using the build commands within Android Studio.
+### Building in Android Studio:

+Once the web assets are updated and synced, you can rebuild your Android project.
+You can do this in Android Studio:

+1. Click the "Run" button.
+2. Alternatively, use the build commands within Android Studio.

+If you prefer the command line, you can open your Android project directly from the terminal:

 ### `npx cap open android`